-The woman walks to the window presses her hands against the glass and slides slowly down to the carpeted floor.
+She presses her hands against the glass and slides slowly down to the carpet.

-at the confluence of the Delaware and Susquehanna.
+A near empty parking lot at the confluence of the Delaware

-Homicide detective, the last priest, or a dangerous criminal?
+Homicide detective, the last priest, or a cold-blooded assassin?

-Hard rain across the far-reaching parking lot of an abandoned mall.
+A hard rain across the far-reaching parking lot muting everything

 In a hotel room Fox TV plays softly on a large flat screen TV.

-Delicate fingers remove a cigarette from a pack.
+Delicate pale fingers remove a cigarette from a pack.

-A man drinking a diet Sprite is silhouetted against a picture
+A man pulls the tab on a diet Sprite.
+He is silhouetted against a picture window

-window framing other high-rises.
+framing other high-rises.
 His silver 357-magnum revolver glows inside a dark leather shoulder strap.
-Outside through smoked-glass windows vapor clouds scrape the city.
-Far below, the confluence
+Above the clouds he gazes through floor to ceiling windows

 In the margin land under the runway